jo32pilot/Food-for-Thought/scrapers/README.md

 ## Installing Dependencies

-In the root of the scrapers directory, run `pip install -r requirements.txt`.
+In the root of the `scrapers/` directory, run `pip install -r requirements.txt`.

 Now if you try to run the tester, you'll most likely get an error with a path along the lines of